Palliative Care Is Patient-Centered Care

 - Patients who have had multiple hospitalizations or emergency room visits for an illness

-No. Palliative care is available at any stage of a serious illness and can be provided along with curative treatment.
-The palliative care team will help you and your family identify and communicate the goals for your medical care.
+No. Care is available at any stage of a serious illness and can be provided along with curative treatment.
+The care team will help you and your family identify and communicate the goals for your medical care.

 Medicare, Medicaid, and most insurance plans cover all or part of palliative care services.
-The palliative care team will help you and your family understand your coverage.
+Our care team will help you and your family understand your coverage.

 The Palliative Care Team is located on the 3rd floor of the 1101 Maine Street Building.